 A recent article in the Wall Street Journal, found through Lifehacker, touches on the importance of considering culture when trying to transition from a temporary job to a full-time position.
 This led me to consider what elements might impact the culture of a non-profit organization, not in relation to temporary employees, but with regard to maintaining organizational health for existing staff.
 A side effect of a healthy organizational culture, actions speak louder than words and organizational culture can be very telling externally (which should help in donor attraction and retention).

-I’ve been thinking about organizational culture for a few weeks now.
-Initially prompted by the latest edition of the Harvard Business Review and the discussion on collaboration, I was reminded about the impact of organizational culture again this week by a news report regarding an alleged culture of cheating in the Atlanta Public School system (APS).
+I began thinking about organizational culture a few weeks ago when the July 2011 edition of the Harvard Business Review arrived in my mail box.
+I encourage you to purchase this edition or at least check out the articles on collaboration.
+I was reminded about the impact of organizational culture again this week by a news report regarding an culture of alleged cheating in the Atlanta Public Schools (APS).